 "You will have turned over the matter or problem if certain signs appear: first, no more anxiety or fretting about it; second, no more stress or tension over it; third, no more deliberating and thinking concerning it...If he turns his problem over to the Overself in unreserved trust, he must admit no thoughts thereafter of doubt or fear.If they still knock at his door he must respond by remembering his surrender."

+So, why worry?
 We are in good hands.
 As a practical consideration, beyond the obvious polarities, God might be said to be the ultimate Positive, for which there is no negative.
 In Tibetan Buddhism, Samantabhadra, the sky-blue Buddha representing the Dharmakaya or Ultimate Reality is defined as the "all good," or "good in all circumstances."
 If such were our personal attitude it would be grand indeed.
 Watch how many times we say “no,’ and then simply say “YES!”
-Or "Fiat!", "Thy will be done," as St. Francis de Sales would say.
+Or "Fiat!", "Thy will be done.”
+Such was the advice of St. Francis de Sales.
+It is still good.

 And the other sprite - “HURRY”